AngellusMortis/boundlexx/boundlexx/templates/boundlexx/notifications/exoworld_update.md

-{% load humanize %}New information is avaiable for new exoworld!
+{% load humanize %}New information is avaiable for the new exoworld!

 Name: **{{ world.display_name }}**

-World Details:
+New Details:
 ```
 {% include 'boundlexx/notifications/exoworld_partial.md' %}
 ```